 – any directive issued by the Radiocommunication Assembly concerning the Study Group meetings.

 3.1.13 A Study Group meeting should, wherever appropriate, be held immediately after Working Party and Task Group meetings.
-The agenda of such a Study Group meeting should contain the following points:
+The draft agenda of such a Study Group meeting should contain the following points:

-– if some Working Parties and Task Groups have met earlier and have prepared draft Recommendations, for which the approval process in accordance with § 10 is to be applied, a list of such draft Recommendations, each accompanied by a summary of the proposal (i.e. summary of the new or revised Recommendation);
+– if some Working Parties and Task Groups have met earlier and have prepared draft Recommendations, for which the approval process in accordance with § 14 is to be applied, a list of such draft Recommendations, each accompanied by a summary of the new or revised Recommendation;

 – a description of the topics to be addressed by the Working Party and Task Group meetings just before the Study Group meeting for which draft Recommendations may be developed.

-3.1.14 The agenda for Working Party and Task Group meetings, which are immediately followed by a Study Group meeting, should indicate as specifically as possible the topics to be addressed, and should indicate where it is anticipated that draft Recommendations are to be considered.
+3.1.14 The draft agenda for Working Party and Task Group meetings, which are immediately followed by a Study Group meeting, should indicate as specifically as possible the topics to be addressed, and should indicate where it is anticipated that draft Recommendations are to be considered.

-3.1.15 The Director shall issue, including in electronic form, at regular intervals, information that will include:
+3.1.15 The Director shall issue, in electronic form, at regular intervals, information that will include:

-– an invitation to participate in the work of the Study Groups for the next study period;
+– an invitation to participate in the work of the Study Groups for the next meeting;

-– a request form to be completed for the receipt of the documentation;
+– information on electronic access to relevant documentation;

-– a schedule of meetings for at least the next 12 months with updates, as appropriate;
+– a schedule of meetings with updates, as appropriate;

-– all Study Group meeting invitations;

-– CPM preparatory documents and final Reports;

-– preparatory documents for the Radiocommunication Assembly.

-The following information will be provided based on responses to requests for documentation as outlined above:

-– Study Group circulars that will include invitations to all Working Party, Task Group and Joint Rapporteur Group meetings with a form for individual participation and draft agenda;

-– Study Group, Working Party, Task Group and Joint Rapporteur Group documents;

-– other information that will assist the membership.
+– any other information that could be of assistance to the membership.

 3.1.16 Study Groups, when reviewing Questions assigned to them in accordance with Resolutions ITU-R 4 and 5, should reach unanimous conclusions, and should use the following guidelines:

 a) Questions which are within the mandate of ITU-R: